Trekking Tajikistan: Pamir Mountain Lakes

 We will be traversing through the heart of the mountain range.
-Along the way, we will stay in the homes of the Pamiri natives, camp near centuries old caravanserais and explore the shores of shimmering blue Alpine lakes.
+Along the way we will stay in the homes of the Pamiri, camp near century’s old caravanserais and explore the shores of shimmering blue alpine lakes.
 To complete the traverse the team will scale a mountain pass that’s taller than Mont Blanc.
 Be prepared to be spoiled for life!

 Highlights